andrewkimjoseph/plpfinalproject/assets/terms_of_service.md

 The CrediTouch app stores and processes personal data that you have provided to us, to provide my Service.
 It’s your responsibility to keep your phone and access to the app secure.
 We therefore recommend that you do not jailbreak or root your phone, which is the process of removing software restrictions and limitations imposed by the official operating system of your device.
 It could make your phone vulnerable to malware/viruses/malicious programs, compromise your phone’s security features and it could mean that the CrediTouch app won’t work properly or at all.

-The app does use third-party services that declare their Terms and Conditions.
+The app does use third-party services that declare their Terms of Service.

-Link to Terms and Conditions of third-party service providers used by the app
+Link to Terms of Service of third-party service providers used by the app

 *   [Google Play Services](https://policies.google.com/terms)
 *   [Google Analytics for Firebase](https://firebase.google.com/terms/analytics)